 A large pebble and shingle beach that is fenced in by the hills of the Exmoor coast, Bossington Beach will provide an interesting walk for you and your four-legged friend.
 Although not suitable for swimming due to the strong currents, you and your dog can traverse the pebbles, which get smaller towards the crest of the beach.

-These pebbles provide natural protection to the marshlands laying beyond, where you can spot various rare species of bird…and Rover can try and smell them!
+These pebbles provide natural protection to the marshlands laying beyond, where you can spot various rare species of bird … and Rover can try and smell them!

-Facilities: National Trust car park in Bossington village 0.5 miles away with WCs and picnic tables; tearoom next to the car park
+- Facilities: National Trust car park in Bossington village, 0.5 miles away, with WCs and picnic tables; tearoom next to the car park

-Restrictions: None.
+- Restrictions: None.
 Dogs allowed off lead all year round

-Stay nearby: Porlock Sunnyside | Sleeps 6 + 1 dog
+- Stay nearby: Porlock Sunnyside | sleeps 1 dog + 6 humans

 North Dunster